G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Convergence Analysis

-where $K$ is the number of chosen clients per round, $\lambda$ is the learning rate, $\gamma$ is the small positive constant and set to $10^{-2}$. \end{theorem}
+where $K$ represents the number of chosen clients in each iteration and $\lambda$ denotes the learning rate. \end{theorem}

-The proof is provided in Appendix~\ref{sec:proof}.
-The theorem implies that by assigning a small positive constant to $\gamma$ and using a decay learning rate, the alterations to the update direction by the adaptive poison eliminating module in Subsection~\ref{subsec:adaptive_poison} will not affect the convergence of the global model.
+The proof of this theorem is provided in Appendix~\ref{sec:proof}.
+Additionally, since we assume $\gamma = \frac{\lambda}{C\sqrt{K}}$ with $C > 0$ being the constant in this proof, it is evident that the update direction alterations introduced by the adaptive poison elimination module in Subsection~\ref{subsec:adaptive_poison} will not impede the convergence of the global model when a small positive constant is assigned to $\gamma$, alongside the utilization of a decaying learning rate.
+The ablation study of this module can be found in Appendix.~\ref{subsec:ada_impact}.